claucoals/hotel-reviews-deep-learning/README_exam.md

 ---

 ## License
-For educational use only — part of the academic coursework at the University of Milano-Bicocca.
+For educational use only — part of the academic coursework at university.